-Fall SEMESTER: To increase the likelihood that your financial aid funds will arrive at the beginning of the FALL semester, submit your FAFSA by SPRING March 2.
+Fall SEMESTER: To increase the likelihood that your financial aid funds will arrive at the beginning of the fall semester, submit your FAFSA by March 2.

-SPRING SEMESTER: To increase the likelihood that your financial aid funds will arrive at the beginning of the Spring semester, submit your application at least three months prior to the start of the semester (usually mid-November). (you may apply for aid through the end of each semester.
-However, the later you apply, the later you will receive your financial aid funds.)
+SPRING SEMESTER: To increase the likelihood of your financial aid funds arriving at the beginning of the term, complete your financial aid file at least three months prior to the start of the spring semester (You may complete your file through the end of each semester.
+However, the later you do so, the later you will receive your financial aid funds.)